Disposable Insulin-Delivery Devices Market

 -

-In March 2022, Novo Nordisk revealed that its smart connected insulin pens, the NovoPen 6 and NovoPen Echo Plus, are now available on prescription for individuals with diabetes who are treated with Novo Nordisk insulin in the United Kingdom.
+In March 2022, Novo Nordisk announced that its smart connected insulin pens—the NovoPen 6 and NovoPen Echo Plus—became available on prescription for individuals with diabetes using Novo Nordisk insulin in the United Kingdom.
+This launch marks a major step toward advancing digital diabetes management and improving patient treatment outcomes.

 -

-In January 2022, Insulet Corp., based in Boston, announced that the FDA (Food and Drug Administration) had approved the new Omnipod 5 system, signifying the company's entry into the automated insulin delivery (AID) market.
+In January 2022, Insulet Corp., headquartered in Boston, announced that the U.S. Food and Drug Administration (FDA) had approved its new Omnipod 5 system, marking the company’s entry into the automated insulin delivery (AID) market.
+This milestone highlights Insulet’s commitment to advancing innovative diabetes management technologies for improved patient care.

-In this report, the Disposable Insulin-Delivery Device Market has been segmented by Product Type, Distribution, and Geography.
+In this report, the Disposable Insulin-Delivery Devices Market has been segmented by Delivery Method, Insulin, Distribution Channel, End User, Application and Geography.

-Disposable Insulin-Delivery Device Market, Segmentation by Product Type
+Disposable Insulin-Delivery Devices Market, Segmentation by Delivery Method

 Insulin Pens